jescalan/rupture/readme.md

 When the screen size is _between_ the two provided [measure](#what-is-a-measure), the styles in the block will take effect.

 ##### `+at(measure)`
 Intended for use with scale measures, when the screen size is between the provided scale [measure](#what-is-a-measure) and the one below it, the styles in the block will take effect.
-For example, if your scale was something like `scale = 0 400px 600px`, and you used the mixin like `+at(2)`, it would kick in between 400 and 600px (remember, scale is zero indexed, so 2 is the third value, and one less is the second).
+For example, if your scale was something like `rupture.scale = 0 400px 600px`, and you used the mixin like `+at(2)`, it would kick in between 400 and 600px (remember, scale is zero indexed, so 2 is the third value, and one less is the second).
 If you use this with a value, it will not have much effect, as it will be at one specific pixel value rather than a range like you want.

 ##### `+mobile()`
-When the screen size is 400px (defined by `mobile-cutoff`) or less, the styles in the block will take effect.
+When the screen size is 400px (defined by `rupture.mobile-cutoff`) or less, the styles in the block will take effect.

 ##### `+tablet()`
-When the screen size is between 1050px (defined by `desktop-cutoff`) and 400px (defined by `mobile-cutoff`), the styles in the block will take effect.
+When the screen size is between 1050px (defined by `rupture.desktop-cutoff`) and 400px (defined by `mobile-cutoff`), the styles in the block will take effect.

 ##### `+desktop()`
-When the screen size is 1050px (defined by `desktop-cutoff`) or more, the styles in the block will take effect.
+When the screen size is 1050px (defined by `rupture.desktop-cutoff`) or more, the styles in the block will take effect.

 ##### `+retina()`
 When the device has a pixel density of over 1.5 (retina), the styles in the block will take effect.